 1955 - Running "Deep in My Heart" and "Indiscretion."
 It's a photo from the Getty Archives appearing on Flickr.
 Thanks to Cinema Treasures contributor Nathan Marsak for posting a link to it.
 He notes that it is in the Leonard Nadel Collection, indexed under "Traffic, Land Use, Housing and Street Conditions, Shopping."

 1959 - Looking north toward the theatre with only a bit of the marquee visible.
 A sliver of the title: "The Coun..."
 Perhaps it was "The Big Country" from 1958 or "The Wonderful Country" from 1959.
 It's a Vivian Meier photo.
 See more of her work on the site Artsy.
-Thanks to Mike Martini Baker for locating this for a post on the Lost Angeles Facebook page.
+Thanks to Mike Martini Baker for locating this for a post on the Lost Angeles Facebook group.

 1961 - The theatre running "BUtterfield 8," a November 1960 release with Elizabeth Taylor and Laurence Harvey.
 It's a view from three minutes of footage taken for process shot use that begins 33:15 into Rick Prelinger's "Lost Landscapes of Los Angeles - 2019."
 We also get a look at the RKO Hillstreet, the Warrens and the Paramount.
 A colorized version of the Hill St. footage is on YouTube.
 Thanks to Sean Ault for spotting it.

 c.1962 - Looking north on Hill St. The Town marquee over in the shadows has a title with the word "Naked" in it.
 Thanks to Sean Ault for sharing the photo from his collection.
-Bill Gabel also had it as a post on the Photos of Los Angeles Facebook page.
+Bill Gabel also had it as a post on the Photos of Los Angeles private Facebook group.

 1974 - Looking north from 5th and Hill.
 Thanks to Sean Ault for finding this one on eBay.